What are the Media Consumption Patterns of U.S. Policy Opinion Makers?

 By targeting those who set the national agenda, your message is more likely to be acted upon by the people who can make a difference.

-To help advertisers reach this influential group, we’re outlining the key media consumption patterns of the U.S. Policy Opinion Makers in 2022.
-By the end of this article, you’ll know the best ways to optimize your outreach strategy to help you successfully impact DC’s policy makers — and further your mission.
+To help advertisers reach this influential group, we’re outlining the key media consumption patterns of the U.S. Policy Opinion Makers in 2023.
+By the end of this article, you’ll know the best ways to optimize your outreach strategy to help you successfully impact DC’s policymakers — and further your mission.

 Let’s dive in.